Gesee-y/Cruise.jl/README.md

 Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

 Cruise is a game engine built for compatibility, modularity, and performance.
 It's designed so that users are not bound to any given architecture, library or rendering backend.
 This way, games are made with Cruise by choosing the optimal tools for every task.
 A SceneTree for UI, an ECS for the logics, etc.

+What Cruise gives you

+- **Modular Architecture**: Plug in only what you need.
+Swap systems without refactoring.
+- **Customizable Workflow**: ECS or SceneTree?
+Or both.
+You choose.
+- **Hot Reloading**: Edit your code or assets while your game is running.
+- **Reactive Systems**: Real-time responsiveness powered by ReactiveECS.
+- **Backend Freedom**: SDL, GLFW, WGPU… pick your renderer and your style.
+- **Full Julia Power**: REPL-driven dev, live code injection, and JIT-level speed.

 ## What does Cruise represent ?